 The same sentiments are held by Dr. Talitha Bruney, medical director for the Comprehensive Family Care Center, Department of Obstetrics & Gynecology and Women’s Health at Montefiore Health System.
 She is worried about the unregulated nature of the CBD oil industry, saying that there are no consistent formulations of CBD oil, as well as no firm guidelines on the delivery form and recommended dosage.

-In one animal study, researchers found that anandamide hinders the development of embryo cells.
+Researchers of the above-mentioned study also found that anandamide hinders the development of embryo cells.

 Some Exceptions: CBD Oil on a Positive Perspective

 Given the warnings from reputable organizations, along with results from studies that suggest adverse prenatal and neonatal outcomes linked to marijuana use during pregnancy, one may be inclined to conclude that any CBD oil product containing a significant amount of THC is unsafe for pregnancy.

 However, as the existing body of research is limited, the question of whether CBD oil use for pregnancy is safe or not may be subject to debate for most people.